 Cleveland’s Edgewater Beach

 When you think of urban beaches along the Great Lakes, Chicago probably comes to mind.
 However, Cleveland’s shoreline along Lake Erie offers incredible spots to hang and dine al fresco.
-Hit up Westside Market to stock up on picnic goodies, like cheese and crackers from the aptly named Cheese Shop; pickles and olives from Rita’s; freshly baked bread from Christopher’s; and even delicious Middle Eastern from Maha’s Falafel.
+Hit up Westside Market to stock up on picnic goodies, like cheese and crackers from the aptly named Cheese Shop; pickles and olives from Rita’s; freshly baked bread from Christopher’s; and even some delicious Mediterranean goodies.
 Enjoy your haul at Edgewater Park, which offers endless lake and skyline views.

 Des Moines’ Pappajohn Sculpture Park

-Enjoy a little culture with your picnic at this beautiful greenspace.
+Enjoy a little culture with your picnic in this beautiful green space.
 Open since 2009, the John and Mary Pappajohn Sculpture Park features artwork by 27 of the world’s most celebrated artists.
 The 4.4-acre park, located in the city’s downtown, is the perfect place to lay out a blanket and enjoy a leisurely meal.
-You’ll find a few great take away options nearby, including Fighting Burrito —a fast casual spot serving fresh and delicious Mexican food; Ritual Café, which specializes in healthy, vegetarian fare; and La Mie Express, which does yummy pizzas, sandwiches and salads.
+You’ll find a few great takeaway options nearby, including Ritual Café, which specializes in healthy, vegetarian fare.

 Malibu’s Point Dume